 CONS: Wood can be expensive, once the beds are in and built it is a commitment to keep them there.

 – BACK TO EDEN – WOOD CHIPS

 Placing 4-6 inches of wood chips on the soil to cover the soil and act as protection for soil bacteria, as well as retain moisture, and mulch weeds.
 Most often you can get wood chips for free just by contacting your local municipal tree company.
 They have to pay to throw out the wood chips, so if you call they will usually drop off more than enough for free.

 PROS: Retains moisture, amends soil over time, protects the soil from solar radiation and weathering, and suppresses weeds.

-CONS: Wood chips will take nitrogen from the soil if mixed into the soil leaving plants with nitrogen deficiencies, hardy weeds will still find a way to grow, so weeding is still something that has to be done, moving wood chips can be labor intensive and tiring.
+CONS: Wood chips will take nitrogen from the soil if mixed into the soil leaving plants with nitrogen deficiencies, hardy weeds will still find a way to grow, so weeding is still something that has to be done, moving wood chips can be labor-intensive and tiring.
 Planting seeds is also a challenge since mulch does not delineate between weeds and your vegetable plants.

 STRAW BALE GARDENING –

 Planting in straw bales that have been conditioned to allow for the breakdown process to provide a growing medium for plants to grow in.
 Straw is used since it is cheaper than hay, and hay is also loaded with weed seed since it is used for animal feed.
-Many can also find free bales at the end of Thanksgiving and Halloween at the road.
+Many can also find free bales at the end of Thanksgiving and Halloween on the road.